-Plans & Progress: In 2019, the Department of Environmental Conservation awarded the City an Alaska Clean Water Actions stewardship grant to begin work on the Stormwater Master Plan.
-Grant funds will be used to produce baseline stormwater runoff information and identify low-impact development (or green infrastructure) opportunities for stormwater collection and treatment to minimize the ecological, economic and community impacts of runoff.
+Plans & Progress: In 2019, the Department of Environmental Conservation awarded the City an Alaska Clean Water Action stewardship grant to begin work on the Stormwater Master Plan.
+Grant funds were used to produce baseline stormwater collection and treatment to minimize the ecological, economic and community impacts of runoff.
 Local planners, engineers and the public will use this information as a tool in the development of the Master Plan.
-Funds will also construct green infrastructure features at the new Homer Police Station which will include interpretive signage to teach the public about the value of green infrastructure.
+Funds also constructed green infrastructure features at the new Homer Police Station with interpretive signage that teaches the public about the value of green infrastructure for our community.